Thunderstrike (comics): Fictional character biography

+Eric Masterson

 First encounter

 Eric Kevin Masterson was working as an architect when he met Thor.
 Masterson was injured by falling girders, and was taken to the hospital by Thor.
 Now on crutches, Masterson was attacked by Quicksand, but saved by Thor.
 Masterson was then abducted by Mongoose.
 Masterson accompanied Thor to the Black Galaxy, where he first met Hercules.
 Masterson, mortally wounded by Mongoose, was given Thor's form and powers after the original was sealed in Eric's mind, by Odin, to save Eric's life.
 Recognizing that his new life as Thor was too dangerous for a child, Masterson gave up custody of his son Kevin to his ex-wife Marcy, reasoning that Kevin would be safer with her, even if she was relatively ambivalent about her role as a mother.
 Masterson was then separated from Thor by the Red Celestial.
 Shortly thereafter, Masterson saved Thor's life, and was merged with him again.
 Masterson's son Kevin was captured by Ulik for Loki.
 Thor freed Kevin and seemingly slew Loki in battle.
 Heimdall separated Thor from Masterson, then banished Thor, and transformed Masterson into a new Thor.
 He then met the Enchantress as Leena Moran, and battled Ulik.

 Surrogate of Thor

 Eric continued in the role of Thor, after having been given Mjolnir by Thor, who then told Eric to carry on as Earth's protector.
 Eric then returned to Earth and joined the Avengers in Thor's place.
 Masterson revealed his double identity to Captain America.
-He then first visited Asgard, where he fought the Warriors Three, Balder, Heimdall, and Sif, while trying to discover the whereabouts of the real Thor.
+He then first visited Asgard, where he fought the Warriors Three, Balder the Brave, Heimdall, and Sif, while trying to discover the whereabouts of the real Thor.
 Masterson then helped rescue the sleeping Odin from Annihilus.
 He teamed with Beta Ray Bill and Dargo Ktor as the "Thor Corps" against Zarrko and Loki.
 During his time with the Avengers as Thor, Masterson aided them in such battles as the Kree/Shi'ar war and the Infinity Gauntlet crisis, being one of only three heroes at the conclusion of that battle to remember the entire confrontation (the other two being Doctor Strange and the Silver Surfer) as he had briefly witnessed Warlock's soul during the fight.

 Thunderstrike is born

 Eric's role as Thor was relatively brief, as the Enchantress manipulated Eric into attacking Thor for Sif's affection.
 During a confrontation with Thor, Eric struck Sif.
 This provoked Thor, leading him to defeat Eric and reclaim Mjolnir while Odin revealed the Enchantress's manipulations.
 Odin then ordered the creation of a new mace for Eric, called Thunderstrike.

 Eric first used the Thunderstrike mace against the villains Bloodaxe and Carjack, but he was promptly defeated.
 Afterwards, Eric created his own costume to distinguish himself from Thor, while keeping Thor's reputation intact.
 Eric renamed himself Thunderstrike, after the mace itself, operating as an adventurer and crimefighter.
-Eventually Eric defeated Bloodaxe, only to discover that Bloodaxe was actually Jackie Lukus, his current love interest.
+Eventually Eric defeated Bloodaxe, only to discover that Bloodaxe was actually Jackie Lukus, his love interest at the time.